November 3, 2006

 too much-- doing that most always creates a serious decline in a man's

 respect and prestige.
-Rewards must exceed punishments within the relationship
+Rewards must exceed punishments within the

 in order for the man to gain respect.